Here are a collection of questions and answers which you may find useful.

 Your case will then be delayed and non-attendance may result in a fee which you may be personally liable for.
 The expert may also be unwilling to offer a further appointment.

 Appointments vary in length depending on what type of medical expert you are seeing.
-As a rough guide, a GP examination will take 10-15 minutes, a Consultant examination around 30 minutes and a Psychological examination around 45 minutes.
+As a rough guide, a GP examination will take at least 15 minutes, a Consultant examination around 30 minutes and a Psychological examination around 45 minutes to an hour..

 Most, but not all, appointments will involve a physical examination to enable the expert to make an objective assessment of your injuries.
 If you wish, a friend or relative may accompany you during the examination.
 Alternatively, if you are attending the appointment alone but would still like a friend or relative to be present, please make the expert aware of this in advance.